Xtra-Computing/DeltaBoost/README.md

 ```shell
 docker run -d -t --name deltaboost jerrylife/deltaboost
 ```
-Find the container ID by
+Find the container ID at the first column by
 ```shell
 docker ps
 ```
-Execute the master script in the container
+Execute the master script in the container in background
 ```shell
 docker exec -t <container-ID> bash run.sh
 ```